leishman/bls_lib/README.md

-# BLS Signature Library
+# Stanford BLS Signature Library
-### Authors: PengHui How, Alexander Leishman
+### Author: Alexander Leishman

+### Contributors:
+- PengHui How

+# WARNING: IN DEVELOPMENT!
+DO NOT USE IN PRODUCTION!!!!!

+## Features
+- BLS signature generation and validation
+- Threshold signature API

 ## TODO
 - Distributed Key Generation
-- Again look at data types here
 - Threshold Signatures
 - Blind Signatures
-- Aggregate signatures
-- Signing Function

 ## Build
 - This project must sit in the same directory as both [ate-pairing](https://github.com/herumi/ate-pairing) and [xbyak](https://github.com/herumi/xbyak).
 Build both of these projects following the given instructions in the respective repo.